kenfar/DataGristle/README.txt

 codebase allows it to be easily extended to with custom code to handle that always challenging last 20%.

-Current Status:  Strong support for easy analysis and simple transformations of csv files.
+Current Status:  Strong support for easy analysis, simple transformations of csv files, and ability to create data dictionaries.

 More info is on the DataGristle wiki here: https://github.com/kenfar/DataGristle/wiki